Single-hole spectral functions in one-dimensional quantum magnets with different ground states

-Moving on to the $t$-$J$-$Q$ model, SSE simulations of various $J$-$Q$ model require only minor modifications of the Heisenberg ($J$ model) algorithm and have been described in detail in previous works \cite{Sandvik10}.
+Moving on to the $t$-$J$-$Q$ model, SSE simulations of various $J$-$Q$ models require only minor modifications of the Heisenberg ($J$ model) algorithm and have been described in detail in previous works \cite{Sandvik10}.
 With $Q$ terms defined as products of the singlet projectors in Eq.~(\ref{eq.tjqhamiltonian}), they can be treated the same way as the $J$-operators.
-The hopping terms need still be combined only with the $J$-operators as in Eqs.~(\ref{hops}), and then no holes are allowed on the additional operators corresponding to the $Q$ terms.
+The hopping terms still need to be combined only with the $J$-operators as in Eqs.~(\ref{hops}), and thus no holes are allowed on the additional operators corresponding to the $Q$ terms.
 The modification of the estimator for the Green's function is then trivial---any hole branch entering a $Q$ operator is terminated, with a corresponding $0$ in the matrix element ratio as in Eq.~(\ref{rat1}).
 Another option is to divide the $t$ terms also over the $Q$ interactions.
 While we have not made extensive comparisons, limited tests indicate that it is somewhat more efficient to combine the $t$-terms only with the $J$-interactions, unless $J/Q$ is very small.